Linguistics is the scientific study of language in all its aspects. These issues are

 the English Programs for Internationals; Communication Sciences and Disorders; Computer

 Science and Engineering; and Education.
-It is committed to building bridges with many
+We are committed to building bridges with

-disciplines and to illuminating the important role of language and the study of language
+many disciplines and to illuminating the important role of language and the study

 The Linguistics Program offers graduate degrees (MA and Ph.D. degrees) in Linguistics, as well as a graduate Certificate in Teaching

 English as a Second Language (TESOL).
 At the undergraduate level, we offer a cognate as well as a minor in Linguistics.
 Students may also pursue an